 Not only that, but investors are forced to look for returns in riskier places – like the stock market.

-This is beneficial for businesses, and can lead to a rise in their stock price.
+This is all beneficial for businesses, and can see stocks rise.